Posandu/posandu/README.md

 ## Stuff I'm proud of

-- Won a hackathon hosted by Hashnode
+- Won 2 hackathons hosted by Hashnode
 - Contributed to large projects like Win11React
 - One of my articles was mentioned in Svelte's official blog
 - https://www.tronic247.com